-Students are expected to conform to MTI's Drug Testing Policy while enrolled in the Commercial Driving course.
+Students are expected to conform to Rules for Programs with Required Drug and Alcohol Testing while enrolled in this program.
 See the Student Handbook for details.
 Any student who enrolls in Commercial Driver training must obtain a South Dakota driver's license in order to complete the CDL training course.
 A Class A CDL is a graduation requirement for this program.
 See the Course Description for TRAN 100 for a full explanation.